When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Datasets for simultaneous category-viewpoint classification

-{\bf Biased-Cars dataset.} Here we introduce a challenging new dataset of object category and pose which we call the \textit{Biased-Cars} dataset.
-We plan to make it publicly available upon publication.
-This dataset was generated using our custom computer graphics pipeline to render photo-realistic outdoor scene data with fine control over scene clutter (trees, street furniture, and pedestrians), object occlusions, diverse backgrounds (building/road materials) and lighting conditions (sky maps).
-Our dataset has $15$K images and contains five different car models seen from viewpoints varying between $0$-$90$ degrees of azimuth, and $0$-$50$ degrees of zenith across multiple scales.
+{\bf Biased-Cars dataset:} Building on other multi-view car datasets for viewpoint estimation~\citep{KrauseStarkDengFei-Fei_3DRR2013,ozuysal2009pose}, we introduce a challenging new dataset for simultaneous object category and viewpoint classification---the \textit{Biased-Cars} dataset.
+Our dataset features photo-realistic outdoor scene data with fine control over scene clutter (trees, street furniture, and pedestrians), car colors, object occlusions, diverse backgrounds (building/road textures) and lighting conditions (sky maps). \textit{Biased-Cars} consists of $15$K images of five different car models seen from viewpoints varying between $0$-$90$ degrees of azimuth, and $0$-$50$ degrees of zenith across multiple scales.
+Our dataset offers two main advantages: \emph{(a)} complete control over the joint distribution of categories, viewpoints, and other scene parameters, and \emph{(b)} unlike most existing synthetic city datasets~\citep{qiu2016unrealcv,caesar2019nuscenes,dosovitskiy2017carla} we use physically based rendering for greater photo-realism, which has been shown to help networks transfer to natural image data significantly better~\citep{zhang2017physically,halder2019physics}.
 Sample images are shown in Fig.~\ref{multi_attribute_datasets}a.
-For additional diversity, cars were rendered in four different colors---red, green, blue, and black.
-We divide the azimuth angle into five bins of $18$ degrees each, ensuring five category (car models) and five pose classes (azimuth bins), for a total of $25$ different category-pose combinations.
+As in~\citep{xiang2014beyond,divon2018viewpoint}, we choose to focus on azimuth prediction.
+The azimuth is divided into five bins of $18$ degrees each, thus ensuring five category (car models) and five viewpoint classes (azimuth bins), for a total of $25$ different category-viewpoint combinations.

-Building on the recent successes of synthetic city datasets and simulators for outdoor scenes~\cite{qiu2016unrealcv,caesar2019nuscenes,dosovitskiy2017carla,khirodkar2019domain,prakash2019structured,cabon2020virtual,gaidon2016virtual}, we designed our pipeline for two main reasons.
-Firstly, existing pre-rendered datasets did not match the experimental constraints we wished to have over the joint distribution of categories, pose, and other scene parameters like object colors, scene clutter, and backgrounds.
-Secondly, most existing simulators use real-time rendering, and not physically based rendering (PBR)~\cite{pharr2016physically}.
-Using PBR helped make our images more photo-realistic by accurately modeling the flow of light in the scene.
-Furthermore, PBR has been shown to help networks transfer to natural image data significantly better than real-time rendering~\cite{zhang2017physically,halder2019physics}.
-Additional details and samples are available in the supplement.
+\textbf{Additional Datasets:} In the supplement we provide results on two additional standard datasets---MNIST-Rotation~\citep{larochelle2007empirical} and the UIUC3D dataset~\citep{savarese20073d}.
+Note that the UIUC dataset has a skewed joint distribution of category-viewpoint combinations.
+This makes it difficult to run controlled experiments.
+However, the experiments which were possible on this dataset confirm that our findings extend to it as well.

+For all datasets, networks are trained to classify both category and viewpoint simultaneously without pretraining, and the number of classes for each task is kept equal to ensure equal treatment.
+More details can be found in supplement~\ref{sec:suppCars}.
+As shown in the experiments, these datasets are challenging benchmarks for testing generalization, with a huge scope for improvement for state-of-the-art CNNs.